sora-xor/sora-docs/src/pussy.md

 ## Introduction

-The PUSSY token is a dedicated cryptocurrency in the SORA community, aimed at funding and rewarding builders.
-It plays a crucial role in the ecosystem by ensuring builders are compensated for their efforts and can convert their earnings into a stable and valuable asset.
+The PUSSY token is a dedicated meme cryptocurrency in the SORA economy aimed at funding and rewarding builders.
+Its role in the ecosystem is to ensure builders are compensated for their efforts and can convert their earnings into a stable and valuable asset.

 ## Purpose of PUSSY Tokens